jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- David Clark, [RFC 1336](https://datatracker.ietf.org/doc/html/rfc1336)__

+> As the Open Source Software (OSS) model continues  to grow and expand into new domains, and the dependency graph for many popular projects continues to expand over time, dependency management is perhaps becoming the most important problem in software engineering policy.
+We are no longer disconnected islands built on one or two layers outside an API.
+Modern software is built on towering pillars of dependencies; but just because we can build those pillars doesn’t mean we’ve yet figured out how to keep them standing and stable over time.
+>
+> __--- The Software Engineering at Google book (“SWE Book”)__

 ### Mechatronics
 > Clearly, an automobile with 30–60 microcontrollers, up to 100 electric motors, about 200 pounds of wiring, a multitude of sensors, and thousands of lines of software code can hardly be classified as a strictly mechanical system.
 The automobile is being transformed into a comprehensive mechatronic system.
 >